-Modifications of receivables to debtors experiencing financial difficulty guidance for loan modifications to determine if the restructuring results in a new loan or a continuation of the existing loan.
+Modifications of receivables to debtors experiencing financial difficulty

+On January 1, 2023, the Company adopted the accounting guidance in ASU 2022-02, which eliminates the recognition and measurement of a TDR.
+Due to the removal of the TDR designation, the Company evaluates all loan restructurings according to the accounting guidance for loan modifications to determine if the restructuring results in a new loan or a continuation of the existing loan.
 Loan modifications to borrowers experiencing financial difficulty that result in a direct change in the timing or amount of contractual cash flows include situations where there is principal forgiveness, term extensions, interest rate reduction, and combinations of the listed modifications.
 Therefore, the disclosures related to loan restructurings are only for modifications that directly affect cash flows.